Business Problem, Business Solution, Charitable Outcome

 ShareGift (Registered Charity no. 1052686) provides a charitable solution to the business problem of small shareholdings.
 Often unwanted because they are too small to sell, these shares can be transferred to ShareGift at no cost to the shareholder, aggregated and sold to benefit different registered charities.
 The result is a significant funding stream for the charitable sector which would not otherwise exist, along with substantial savings for companies in administrative costs.
 Since the charity was set up in 1996, over £47 million has been donated to more than 3,600 charities.

-ShareGift works closely with shareholders, Public Limited Companies, solicitors, stockbrokers, financial advisers and charities to create this pool of charitable funds.
+ShareGift works closely with shareholders, publicly listed companies, privately held companies, solicitors, stockbrokers, financial advisers and charities to create this pool of charitable funds.
 Click here for more information about how it works.

 Viscountess Mackintosh of Halifax FCIS